FOSSEE/st-scripts/getting_started_with_ipython/script.rst

 ..
 R16

-Now let's try out an exercise.Pause the video and solve the problem.
+Now let's try out an exercise.Pause the video,solve the problem and resume the video.

   1. find out the commands starting with "ab"?
   2. list out the commands starting with "a"?